Saarthak43/SOR-Session-3-guide/mission-2.md

 This repo didnt account for the carter wheels and creation of a teleop node - which helps us drive the bot from another terminal

-solve these two issues and screen record the video clearly showing the carter wheels and driving it arounf the teleop node
+solve these two issues and screen record the video clearly showing the carter wheels and driving it around the teleop node